-According to Anna Henderson of the Premium Property Buying department at Galbraith, this reflects the changing shape and mood of both the market and sellers, with an increasing number of estates now being sold off-market.
+According to the Premium Property Buying department at Galbraith, this reflects the changing shape and mood of both the market and sellers, with an increasing number of estates now being sold off-market.

 As specialist buying agents we know what might be available privately, what could possibly be bought off market, who the potential competition might be, and what level of bid might be required to ensure success.
 We know the history of nearly every Scottish estate, what they have sold for previously and where they sit in the market today.
 We can also value for bank security, so we have all the valuation evidence at our finger tips.